ai4society/GenAIResultsComparator/README.md

     ```

 2. Set up a virtual environment and install dependencies:

-    We recommend using [UV](https://docs.astral.sh/uv/#installation) for managing environments and dependencies.
+    _We recommend using [UV](https://docs.astral.sh/uv/#installation) for fast environment and dependency management._

     ```shell
-    # Create a virtual environment (e.g., Python 3.10-3.12 recommended)
+    # Create a virtual environment (Python 3.10-3.12 recommended)
     uv venv
     # Activate the environment
     source .venv/bin/activate  # On Windows: .venv\Scripts\activate
-    # Install the package in editable mode with all development dependencies
+    # Install in editable mode with all development dependencies
-    # (includes all optional features like bertscore, cosine, jsd)
     uv pip install -e ".[dev]"
     ```

-    _If you prefer not to use `uv`,_ you can use `pip`:
+    If you prefer not to use `uv`, you can use `pip`:

     ```shell
-    # Create a virtual environment (e.g., Python 3.10-3.12 recommended)
+    # Create a virtual environment (Python 3.10-3.12 recommended)
     python3 -m venv .venv
     # Activate the environment
     source .venv/bin/activate  # On Windows: .venv\Scripts\activate